Dan2552/SublimeTextSwiftAutocomplete/README.md

 - Cross-file lookup.
 All the project `*.swift` files are passed as arguments to the compiler arguments of SourceKitten.
 - Autocomplete on un-saved files

-## Needs fixing

-- Use xcodeproj file for project files when available
-- Work out how to make it compatible with imported Frameworks
-- Speed up
-- Unhardcode SDK and target